Charlie9009/CI_PP2_UPM/README.md

 * Footer links did not open in a new tab, I added a target_blank to fix it.

+* The footer cut some of the content, I gave it a position of absolute and the body, html a position of relative.

 * I had white space under my footer, I tried styling with overflow hidden but my desired result came after I inspected my page and removed som margins.

 * When I pushed my site live my css and my images did not load, I fixed the filepaths which resolved the issue.